smallwat3r/shhh/README.md

 make dc-cleanup-nginx  # clean (with Gunicorn <> Nginx)
 ```

-Once the container image has finished building and starting, Shhh will be
+Once the container image has finished building and starting, you can access:

-available via http://localhost:5000/ (native Flask) or http://localhost (Gunicorn <> Nginx)
+* Shhh at http://localhost:5000 (native Flask) or http://localhost (Gunicorn <> Nginx)

-You can also check:
-* the MySQL data records using Adminer via http://localhost:8080/
+* MySQL data records using Adminer via http://localhost:8080/
 * Celery monitoring using Flower via http://localhost:8888/

 </details>